shreyanshk/boottorrent/docs/installation.rst

 **You can skip this section because it is only for documentation purpose as these resources are currently checked in with the repository**

+.. (atrent) you may explain that these "building phase" is useful for customizing phase1 boot, i.e., not only for doc purpose

 .. _`build dependencies`:

 Building assets requires additional software.
 This includes: